 Keystone has built its reputation on providing supplementary tutoring: filling in gaps in a child’s education.
-Using excellent tutors teaching one-on-one, Keystone can provide full time private tuition to support students effectively and efficiently, often teaching years of curriculum content in a few months.
+Using excellent tutors teaching one-on-one, Keystone can provide full time or part time private tuition to support students effectively and efficiently, often teaching years of curriculum content in a few months.

 Our homeschooling programmes are available at the student's home (if based in Central London) or online.
 Our full time private tuition is used by families whose children: